LIGHT: Leveraging Innovation by Growing and Honoring Teachers

 Karen Leshner, Founder of Intrepid Philanthropy Foundation, the sponsor of the LIGHT Awards program explains the program this way:

-- WE BELIEVE that teachers are the most valued members of the American workforce.
+- WE BELIEVE that teachers are the most valuable members of the American workforce.
 We want to make sure that great people go into the career of teaching and stay in the career.

 - WE BELIEVE that highly effective, engaged teachers are the most important factor in a student’s academic experience and success;